alpoktem/Prosograph2/README.md

 ## Data

 Prosograph reads Proscript files.
-Two sample datasets are provided in `data` directory.
+Sample dataset is provided in `data` directory.

 Data specific configurations are set in `dataconfig_<dataset>.py`.
 Inside this script you need to define `DATASET` as the path to your proscript file or the directory containing your proscript files.
 You also need to specify the keys used in your proscript files.
 The configuration file needs to be imported in main `.pyde` file on line:

 ```
-import dataconfig_ted as dataconfig   #Specify here which dataconfig you want to use
+import dataconfig_heroes as dataconfig   #Specify here which dataconfig you want to use
 ```

 To view sample datasets, make sure you change `DATASET` to the exact directory where the dataset resides.